Looking Closely at the Growth Curve for Synchrony Financial (SYF)

 SYF’s Market Performance

-SYF stocks went down by -0.78% for the week, with a monthly drop of -4.59% and a quarterly performance of -24.32%, while its annual performance rate touched -15.69%.
-The volatility ratio for the week stands at 2.90% while the volatility levels for the past 30 days are set at 3.72% for Synchrony Financial.
-The simple moving average for the period of the last 20 days is -1.54% for SYF stocks with a simple moving average of -23.10% for the last 200 days.
+SYF stocks went up by 2.67% for the week, with a monthly jump of 4.22% and a quarterly performance of -24.39%, while its annual performance rate touched -11.92%.
+The volatility ratio for the week stands at 3.13% while the volatility levels for the past 30 days are set at 3.25% for Synchrony Financial.
+The simple moving average for the period of the last 20 days is 0.75% for SYF stocks with a simple moving average of -20.53% for the last 200 days.

 Analysts’ Opinion of SYF

-Many brokerage firms have already submitted their reports for SYF stocks, with Morgan Stanley repeating the rating for SYF by listing it as a “Equal-Weight.”
-The predicted price for SYF in the upcoming period, according to Morgan Stanley is $40 based on the research report published on March 28th of the current year 2022.
+Many brokerage firms have already submitted their reports for SYF stocks, with Piper Sandler repeating the rating for SYF by listing it as a “Overweight.”
+The predicted price for SYF in the upcoming period, according to Piper Sandler is $49 based on the research report published on April 06th of the current year 2022.

-Stephens gave a rating of “Equal-Weight” to SYF, setting the target price at $54 in the report published on January 31st of the current year.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see SYF reach a price target of $40, previously predicting the price at $56.
+The rating they have provided for SYF stocks is “Equal-Weight” according to the report published on March 28th, 2022.

-During the last 5 trading sessions, SYF fell by -0.78%, which changed the moving average for the period of 200-days by -22.91% in comparison to the 20-day moving average, which settled at $36.17.
-In addition, Synchrony Financial saw -23.32% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SYF rose by +2.67%, which changed the moving average for the period of 200-days by -26.67% in comparison to the 20-day moving average, which settled at $36.30.
+In addition, Synchrony Financial saw -21.28% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SYF starting from MOTHNER JONATHAN S, who sale 20,000 shares at the price of $40.00 back on Mar 02.
-After this action, MOTHNER JONATHAN S now owns 126,410 shares of Synchrony Financial, valued at $800,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SYF starting from MELITO DAVID P, who sale 4,141 shares at the price of $40.00 back on Mar 02.
+After this action, MELITO DAVID P now owns 16,486 shares of Synchrony Financial, valued at $165,640 using the latest closing price.

-MELITO DAVID P, the See remarks of Synchrony Financial, sale 4,141 shares at $40.00 during a trade that took place back on Mar 02, which means that MELITO DAVID P is holding 16,486 shares at $165,640 based on the most recent closing price.
+MOTHNER JONATHAN S, the See remarks of Synchrony Financial, sale 20,000 shares at $40.00 during a trade that took place back on Mar 02, which means that MOTHNER JONATHAN S is holding 126,410 shares at $800,000 based on the most recent closing price.

 Stock Fundamentals for SYF